 Comparing Visibility in Roller Shade Fabrics

 Roller shades are a versatile, stylish option for light-control in your home.
-There are many different fabrics you can choose to use in your next custom window shade project that offers varying degrees of privacy and light.
-Whether you need a fabric that reduces glare but doesn't inhibit the views through your windows or a total blackout fabric, Sailrite has a great option for you.
+There are many different fabrics you can choose for your next custom window shade project that offer varying degrees of privacy and light.
+Whether you need a fabric that reduces glare but doesn't inhibit the views through your windows or a total blackout fabric, Sailrite® has a great option for you.
 To demonstrate the various shading capabilities of the mesh roller shade fabrics we carry, we did a visual test so you can get a feel for how each fabric line would look in your windows.

 We took our four most popular roller shade mesh fabric lines, Phifertex® Standard, Phifertex® Plus, Phifertex® Wicker Weaves and Jacquards, and SheerWeave®, and held them up to a window on a sunny day to give you the best view through the weave.
-We turned the lights off inside the room, so the lighting is only coming from outside the mesh.
-For the best comparison, we chose similar shades of each fabric—one light and one dark.
+For the best comparison, we chose similar shades of each fabric — one light and one dark.
 On the right-hand side of each photo, we left the window bare, so you can compare the shade to no shade at all.
 Additionally, we opted not to include blackout fabric in this experiment, since it has no light filtering properties, but blackout fabrics for roller shades are available at Sailrite.